Can You Sleep With a Heated Blanket All Night? Safety Tips

 Choosing the Right Heated Blanket

-Factor
+Factor Description

 Proper Use and Settings

-• Check for damage before each use.
+Check for damage before each use.

 Cleaning and Maintenance

-• Detach the power cord before washing.
+Detach the power cord and controls before washing.

-• Use a gentle cycle with cold water or hand wash with mild detergent.
+Use a gentle cycle with cold water, or hand wash with mild detergent.

-• Rinse thoroughly to remove detergent residue.
+Rinse thoroughly to remove detergent residue.

-• Air dry on a towel, away from direct sunlight.
+Air dry on a towel away from direct sunlight.

-When to Replace
+When to Replace a Heated Blanket

 Contact now